dr-marek-jaskula/DomainDrivenDesignUniversity/src/Shopway.Infrastructure/ReadMe.Infrastructure.md

 FuzzySearch is used to approximate strings, spell checking, word segmentation.
 The use of fuzzy search is presented in **.Application/CQRS/Products/Queries/FuzzySearchProductByName**.
 We should inject the **IFuzzySearchFactory** and then create an instance of a **FuzzySearch** that matches our expectations.

+## Payments

+Used Payment Gateway is my **dummy** application that just reflects the Payment Gateway behavior (like **Stripe** Payment Gateway).

+It can be run (with Shopway app) using docker compose (in relese or debug mode).
+This is the preferred approach, if someone wants to run it without a docker containers, he/she should make some adjustments and configuration changes.

+**SecretKey** and **WebhookSecret** should be both stored **securly**, however for demo purposes they are stored in appsettings.json file.

+### High level overview

+1. We share some secrets with the Payment Gateway provider to be able to confirm the provider's identity.
+2. We will simply redirect the customer to the payment gateway provider's website.
+Therefore, we ask the provider to start the payment session for the current customer and store the payment session information in our database.
+3. Payment is processed without any integration or knowledge on our part.
+4. Nevertheless, we need be informed by provider about the payment result.
+Therefore, we configure the webhook (and webhook secret) to which the Payment Gateway provider will send the payment result.
+5. We store the informations about the payment result in the database.

+### Payment setup:

+1. Share **PrivateKey** with Payment Gateway provider.
+Usually done at the provider's website or in another secure way.
+Here we use `ShareSecret` endpoint (see postman collection) `/share-secret`.
+No volume is set, in docker compose, to keep secrets after container destruction.
+If You want to store them, You can set a volume in docker-compose file.
+2. Configure Webhook with Payment Gateway provider.
+Usually done at providers website.
+Provider usually allow to set mutliple webhooks (up to 15-20), but here we just allow one webhook.
+We also configure the **WebhookSecret**.
+Here we use `ConfigureWebhook` endpoint (see postman collection) `/configure-webhook`.

+### Payment process:

+1. Start payment process for given **OrderHeader** by sending the **Session** details to the Payment Gateway Provider.
+Here we use `StartPaymentProcess` endpoint (StartPaymentProcessCommand).
+In **Location** header we send the url for redirection.
+We could also return the 301 status code, but here we use 200 OK.
+Copy the **SessionId** and **ClientSecret**.
+2. Call (just for demo purpose) the `RedirectToPaymentSession` endpoint and get OK response.
+3. Use `PublishPaymentResult_Success` or `PublishPaymentResult_Failure` (paste SessionId and ClientSecret).
+This will trigger the call to the webhook `FinalizePaymentProcess (Webhook)` endpoint.
+See in debug.